theowenyoung/archive-actionsflow/docs/workflow.md

 ${{ <context> }}
 ```

-All [Github actions contexts and expressions](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions) are supported by Actionsflow, and we extend the context as follows:
+All [Github actions contexts and expressions](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions) are supported by Actionsflow, and we extend `on` context for trigger's results.
+You can use it like this:

 ```yaml
 ${{ on.<trigger_name>.outputs.<key> }}
 ```

-For a list of available triggers, see "[Triggers](/docs/triggers.md)", you can find params and outputs keys supported by the trigger at the trigger's doc.
+You can find params and outputs keys supported by the trigger at the trigger's doc.

+All triggers' will export the following key:

+## `on.<trigger_name>.outptus`

+A map of outputs for a trigger resutls' item.
+Trigger's outputs are available to all jobs.

+Trigger's outputs are `object`, you can use it like this: `${{ on.telegram_bot.from.first_name }}`

+## `on.<trigger_name>.outcome`

+The result of a completed trigger, Possible values are success, failure, or skipped.
+When a `continue-on-error` trigger fails, the `outcome` is `failure`, but the final `conclusion`is `success`.

+## `on.<trigger_name>.conclusion`

+The result of a completed step after continue-on-error is applied.
+Possible values are success, failure, or skipped.
+When a `continue-on-error` trigger fails, the `outcome` is `failure`, but the final `conclusion`is `success`.

+## Triggers

+For a list of available triggers, see "[Triggers](/docs/triggers.md)"